British Petroleum and the BTC pipeline: Turkish delight or Russian roulette?

 BP has been a well-known company embracing sustainability and corporate social responsibility (CSR) with regards to renewable energy, climate change, human rights, and corruption prevention.
 BP sets up a "Regional Sustainability Development Program (RSDP)" to proactively address critical social, ethical and environmental issues:

 1. Environmental Investment Programme aimed at dealing with ecological issues.

 2. Community Investment Programme with a budget of about $20m, mostly addressed social issues during the construction phase.

-3. Long term regional Development Initiative which has a similar budget of about $25m and designed to accompany the project over a ten year life span after its opening.
+3. Long term regional Development The initiative which has a similar budget of about $25m and designed to accompany the project over a ten-year life span after its opening.

 I think that the supportive program BP had submitted on the social, environmental, and economic level is theoretically accepted and especially in the early stages of implementing the project, but BP must focus more on the implementation process and the operation mechanism later on, coordinating and following up the process of these programs efficiently and transparently.

 According to utilitarianism perspective, an action is morally right if it results in the greatest amount of good for the greatest amount of people affected by the action.
 So in this situation and focusing solely on the great consequences of BP project we can implement this theory successfully especially when evaluating the great results from BP project on the economic development in countries that pipelines will pass through.

 According to the Deontological perspective, '' An action is considered morally good because of some characteristic of the action itself and not because the product of the action is good.
 Deontological ethics holds that at least some acts are morally obligatory regardless of their consequences for human welfare''. (www.britannica.com).
 When applying this theory on BP situation I believe that they took initiative steps leading to fairly